Skip to main content

 /query:executeStarts a Grail query.

-/query:pollRetrieves the query status and final result from Grail.
+/query:pollRetrieves the query status and the final result from Grail.

 Grail language services

-The language services give support when writing DQL queries.
+The language services support you in writing DQL queries.

 EndpointDescription

-/query:parseCreates a tree of the canonical form of the query.
+/query:parseCreates a tree of the query's canonical form.
 Nodes contain references to the related token positions in the DQL query string.
 It can be used for hover effects, marking optional items, displaying canonical forms, and more.

 /query:autocompleteCreates a list of suggestions for the query at the given cursor position.